Total Distance: 9 km

 If crossing the Blackstone River doesn't deter you, then great views and interesting rock formations are your reward on top of Pilot's Peak.
 Tall rock columns are scattered around the summit, and the rounded grey ridges behind Pilot's Peak are spectacular.

-Drive to kilometer 117.5 on the Dempster Highway and look for a road on the right (east) side which leads down to the river.
+Drive to kilometre 117.5 of the Dempster Highway and look for a road on the right (east) side which leads down to the Blackstone River.
 You can park just below the highway and walk down to the river.

 The Blackstone River is braided at this spot, but can still be difficult to cross.
 In the spring, or after heavy rain, it's probably worth avoiding this hike as crossing the river would be dangerous.
 Even late in the year when the river is low, expect water up to your knees.